 Although my areas of specialization are primarily focused on couples and families, I truly enjoy my work with individual clients.
 I appreciate the experience of empowering people to dig deep, evaluate their way of being in the world, strengthen their sense of self, and live their truth.
 I am inspired by the works of, Virginia Satir, Richard Schwartz, Terry Real, Brene Brown, Ester Perel, and Cheryl Strayed and frequently incorporate their teachings into my work with individuals.

-I have also completed Levels 1 and 2 of the Gottman Method Coupes Therapy program and enjoy integrating these strategies and interventions into my clinical work.
+I have also completed Levels 1 & 2 of the Gottman Method Coupes Therapy program and enjoy integrating these strategies and interventions into my clinical work.

 I welcome the opportunity to work with you if you feel my therapeutic approaches may benefit you, your relationship, or your family.